pitchmuc/aepp/docs/ingestion.md

 myConnector = ingestion.DataIngestion(dev)
 ```

-2 parameters are possible for the instantiation of the class:

-2 parameters are possible for the instantiation of the class:
+3 parameters are possible for the instantiation of the class:
 * config : OPTIONAL : mostly used to pass a ConnectObject instance that is linked to one sandbox.
 * header : OPTIONAL : header object  in the config module. (example: aepp.config.header)
 * loggingObject : OPTIONAL : A logging object that can be passed for debuging or logging elements, see [logging documentation](./logging.md)